 Instead the blue flecks remained floating like ...

 “... like bloodsucking fleas,” he growled, thinking of another group of the same, much larger, that he should have disposed of ages ago.

 This was their handiwork, he suspected.
 He opened his palm, and the blue flecks obediently floated over it.
-“And what are you little beauties exactly?” he growled under his breath.
+“And what are you little beauties exactly?”

 He would need to break out some of his equipment to find out.